developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 		</ASR>

 ### asrpartialmodeenabled
 **Applies only to devices running Android**.
-Controls whether the Android Speech Recognition (ASR) speech engine displays recognized words in real time or all at once when speaking ends. **Enabled by default**.
+Controls whether the Android Speech Recognition (ASR) speech engine displays recognized words as soon as recognized (default) or all at once when speaking ends. **Enabled by default**.

 <!--
 from eng: